fardinnazirshah-ui/webprojects/readme.md

 The **JEE College Predictor** is a web app that helps you figure out your chances of getting into engineering colleges based on your JEE rank, exam type and reservation category.
 I built it using Flask and SQLite, implementing html and css, using llm and ai based data synthesis and predictions and using python for the main logic.
 This became sort of a culmination of my two favorite problem sets in cs50: Fiftyville and Finance as well as hints of David's Froshims code.
 Being stuck on Finance problem for more than two weeks taught quite a lot which then helped me extrapolate the same concepts and use them for this project.
-Initially I tried to create a similar app using real data from josaa which was of no avail as I was unable to scrape the historical data and use the logic in a js script(I am very uncomfortable with java).
+Initially I tried to create a similar app using real data from josaa which was of no avail as I was unable to scrape the historical data and use the logic in a js script(I am not very uncomfortable with java).

 ---

 ## Why I Built It
-I’ve been in the shoes of a JEE aspirant—making spreadsheets, combing forums, guessing cutoffs, stressing.
+I’ve been in the shoes of a JEE aspirant: making spreadsheets, combing forums, guessing cutoffs, stressing.
 I realised a lot of students go through the same worry-cycle.
 During the CS50 course from Harvard I learned how to build tools that matter.
 So this project is me combining the student stress I knew with the knowledge I gained.

 ---